Sree-harsh/Pixify-OpenCV-Game/README.md

 # Pixify - Python and OpenCV Game for Beginners

 Pixify is a unique and engaging game designed for beginners to learn Python and OpenCV through hands-on coding challenges.
 Players are tasked with writing code to extract embedded letters from personalized test cases generated using image processing techniques.
-At the end all the letters in the testcases translate to a unique word which is the most fun part of this game :stuck_out_tongue_winking_eye::grin:
+At the end all the letters in the testcases translate to a unique word which is the most fun part of this game

 ## Table of Contents